Mlevngr/Mlevngr.github.io/_pages/about.md

 	*Relevant Class*: Analysis and Design of Integrated Digital Circuit, Microprocessor architecture and design, Introduction to SoC design, Verilog HDL and FPGA implementation and so on.

+# 💻 Internships
+- *2021.10 - 2022.05, Research Intern*, **Institute of VLSI Design of HFUT**

+	Investigate the background of Network on Chip router, and improve the [Packet Connected Circuit(PCC)-based NoC router](https://github.com/BoChen-Ye/Network-on-Chip-Router-Based-on-Packet-Connected-Circuit) structure and routing algorithm.
+	The RTL level design of the router using Verilog and its implementation and verification on FPGA.
+My graduation thesis received A grade, and this project was continued to be improved by other student to prepare for publication.

 # 🔥 Project
 - *2023.02 - 2023.04,* **Intelligent Architecture Lab**